hapax/hapax.github.io/assets/minimal-networks.md

 </span>

 <span style="padding-left: 20px; display:block">
-(b) Take the further node and now find the node or nodes furthest away.
+(b) Take the furthest node and now find the node or nodes furthest from it.
 Argue that these are also leaves, and conclude that every tree has at least two leaves.
 </span>

 <span style="padding-left: 20px; display:block">
 (c)
-Show, using an example, that a tree need not have more than two.
+Show, using an example, that a tree need not have more than two leaves.
 </span>

 The procedure for finding leaves is illustrated in Figure 15.